MicronOxford/SIMcheck/README.md

         - finish/improve docs, illustrate usage with pictures, examples
       - fixes:
         - SIR Fourier scaling issues / maybe 3D?
+          - also, replace crop-to-min/mean/mode with checkbox: crop to mode or not
+          - gauss window: change to percentage instead of "0-1" (or perhaps checkbox)
+          - axial crop to mode: needs to be done before edge padding
         - N-SIM data testing
         - Wiener filter parameter estimate - calibrate, document
         - check all with multiple frames (see SIR_hist) -- fix or document